syncfusion-content/extension-docs/Extension/Syncfusion-NuGet-Packages/Register-the-Syncfusion-License-key.md

 1. Download the [Syncfusion License](http://files2.syncfusion.com/Installs/Support/KB/RegisterProductkeyinBuildMachine.zip) Register tool and extract the file.
 2. Open the Command Prompt with administrator privileges.
 3. Navigate to the root location of the extracted downloaded, Syncfusion license.
-4. Run the following command to register the unlock key.
+4. Run the following command to register the Unlock key.

    Synckeynoui.exe “Unlock key”